chef/chef-web-docs/content/azure_chef_cli.md

 ### Examples

-The following examples show how Chef Infra Client can be installed and configured from an ARM template.
+The following examples show how you can install and configure Chef Infra Client from an ARM template.

 #### Install the Azure Chef extension on a Linux system